Submit our quick form and get quotes now!

 A traditional white picket fence isn’t for everyone.
 Some homeowners are looking to add strength and character to their yard.
 A stone wall is a beautiful addition to a backyard and if built correctly can last a lifetime.
-Although building a stone wall may seem simple, there are certain steps that must be followed in order to obtain a result that lives up to the expectations of yourself and your loved ones.
+Although building a stone wall may seem simple, certain steps must be followed to obtain a result that lives up to the expectations of yourself and your loved ones.

 Putting together a stone wall is fairly difficult but it will add old-world character to a yard that you won’t be able to find with other types of fences and walls.
 So, if you’re ready to take on the challenge and get started, keep reading and we’ll give you the lowdown on how to build a stone wall.

 Getting prepared for this project is one of the most important steps, as the number of materials you need as well as the stone you choose will have a huge impact on time as well as budget.
 For this reason, before you get anything going, make a valiant effort to plan out every part of this project.
 Begin with these two subjects early on in the process: